Getting your child vaccinated from an early age helps protect them against serious infections now and in the future.

 All children should get the following vaccinations:

-Aboriginal and Torres Strait Islander children should also get a Pneumococcal vaccination.
+Aboriginal and Torres Strait Islander children should also get a pneumococcal vaccination.

 12 months old